I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 It was no secret to anyone that Feinman was different.
 He dressed differently.
-He had mature and refined social skills, combed hair, spoke like a learned man, engaged others in an affable manner.
+He had mature and refined social skills, combed hair, spoke like an educated person, engaged others in a confident and affable manner.
 A far cry from the pot-smoking, bad boy guttersnipes of my recent repertoire of love interests.

 “Donnie, please.
 Don’t pay any attention, Jake, he just likes to give me a hard time,” I said.

 “No, really.
-I mean it.
-I’m really glad you two met.
-That’s all”, dropping the last forkful of pie into his mouth.
+I mean it,” Donnie said.
+“I’m really glad you two met.
+That’s all,” dropping the last forkful of pie into his mouth.

 I snuck a glance in the direction of my mom and saw her staring at me, stone faced.
-She nodded her head almost imperceptibly in a kind of bridled yet cautionary agreement, then looked at Donnie and said, “Help me clear the plates, Don?”
+She nodded her head almost imperceptibly in a kind of bridled yet cautionary agreement, then looked at Donnie as she stood.

 Jake was an all-star soccer player on his college team and his friends were handsome rich boys from all over the country.
 All over the world, really.
 There was Jacques from the Ivory Coast, Arturo from Brazil and Hector from Mexico City, all sexy and exotic.
 From the sidelines I watched them play, meeting up with them afterwards at parties to celebrate wins and drown out the few losses.
 I sometimes felt like the “townie” in the company of such well-bred, interesting young men but they were all fun and friendly.

 He was a diplomat.
 A gentleman.
 A non-reactive Buddha.
 A sophisticate and a bon-vivant who saw no point in wasting time on being discontent.
-Yep, we were a match made in heaven.
+Yep, he was heaven, to me, and we matched perfectly.
 We had the same temperament and shared an ironic sense of humor.
-Our tastes and desires matched exactly in everything: music, food, a respectful fondness for beer and weed.
-We loved the same books and movies, making love, having fun in nature, dogs, exercise, hanging out with friends.
+Our tastes and desires matched exactly in everything: music, food, a respectful fondness for tall-neck beers and weed.
+We loved the same books and movies, having fun in nature, playing with dogs, hanging out with friends.
 Not a beat was missed.

 To me, that was nothing even though I was raised Irish Catholic.
 I don’t even know if my parents thought it was any big thing, they never said.
 Jake being a Jew, and me not being a Jew, was akin to the difference in the color of our eyes, mine blue and his brown.
 Just a fact but nothing to get all fussy about.

 Her eyes were all over me in unveiled scrutiny.
-Bea Feinman seemed less than pleased to meet me, studying me curiously like I was a peculiar but exotic animal at the zoo.
-We sat in the kitchen while his mother ran through a memorized list of responsibilities while they were gone.
+Beatrice Feinman seemed less than pleased to meet me, studying me curiously like I was a peculiar but exotic animal at the zoo.
+We sat at the kitchen table while his mother ran through a memorized list of responsibilities while they were gone.
 When she presented an envelope of three crisp one hundred-dollar bills, she handed it to me in a gesture of great faith.